This article lists all the major relationship problems which have been proven to negatively impact relationships.

 And they both must restrain to use any personal details as a tool to attack and undermine their partners during arguments -which amounts to emotional abuse-.

-Knowing our partner is not something that we do once and it ends for ever.
+Knowing our partner is not something that we do once and forever.
 It’s a continuous interest and curiosity that we keep for our partner.

 - How did their day go